Viktotovich/workit-kit/README.md

 Additionally, at the point of time that I am writing this, this project has no UI apart from 3 or 4 lines of CSS.
 This project is built on confidence.

 05SEP2024 06:33 AM: Cyclical dependecy problem is a giant problem for this codebase at the moment that has to be solved for the date-obj idea to work

+08SEP2024 20:27: Having to admit that the Task Delete option for date objects has to go hurts so god damn bad, I feel like I failed but at the same time I know I didnt.